MinchinWeb/blog.minchin.ca/content/20090527-day-10-dallas-tx-to-texarkana-ar.md

 </figure>

 Leave Little Elm TX -- 3:45pm (CDT) -- 224,723km
-Oil change (yes, I put that many kilometers on on this roadtrip that I have to change the oil) ($37.46)
+Oil change (yes, I put that many kilometres on on this roadtrip that I have to change the oil) ($37.46)
 Visit "Minchin"
 Leave Denton -- 5:50pm -- 224,770km